robvanlopik/Pots/Pot-to-Pots.md

 This leads to a very limited number of classes:

 #### PotsController
 Contains pins and the PotsDriver that will bring it to life.
 It also contains a layout that can be used to enable a graphical inspector.
 Because a controller instance derives its identity/behaviour from its driver, it probably does not have to be subclassed.
-(Note: layout not yet implemented)

 #### PotsPin
 Belongs to a PotsController and is identified by its GPIO ID, usually a number.
 A Pin can have different Roles, but only one can be active/current.
 A pin accepts requests, but they are acted upon by its current Role.
 A pin responds to #value and/or #value: .
 Depending on the role this translates to the appropriate driver commands.
 In principle values are "real life": volts for analog input, percentage for PWM, angle for servo.
 The Role, together with the driver, holds the necessary info for conversions.